-If the engine oil or coolant, thus the engine, become too hot, a Check Control message is displayed.
+If the engine oil or coolant, and thus the engine, become too hot, a Check Control message is displayed too.

-When the engine temperature is too high, a red indicator lamp is displayed.
+When the engine temperature is too high, a red indicator light is displayed.

-When the engine oil temperature is too high, a red indicator lamp is displayed.
+When the engine oil temperature is too high, a red indicator light is displayed.

-Check the coolant level, refer to page 216.
+Check the coolant level, refer to page 247.